virtual-labs/engineers-forum/ph4/services/onboarding-process.md

 **Step 2:**
 Provide the following information in the above created issue on the Engineers’ Forum repository:
- 1. Coordinating Institute: <!--Your institute name -->
+ 1. Coordinating Institute: Your institute name
- 2. Approver’s Name: <!--Name of the approver-->
+ 2. Approver’s Name: Name of the approver
- 3. Approved Proposal: <!--Upload the PDF of the approved proposal-->
+ 3. Approved Proposal: Upload the PDF of the approved proposal
  4. Primary GitHub Handle Details: Provide the Primary GitHub handle details to which write permissions need to be given and notifications need to be sent.
 This should be a university affliated handle.

      a.
 Name: Provide the Name that the Primary GitHub Handle is associated with